fluxprotocol/flux-demo/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 If something is missing in the documentation or if you found some part confusing, please file an [issue report](https://github.com/fluxprotocol/flux-demo/issues/new) with your suggestions for improvement, or join our discord server: [https://discordapp.com/invite/eg23nNx](https://discordapp.com/invite/eg23nNx) We love to hear from you!

+## Something missing?

+If something is missing in the documentation or if you found some part confusing, please file an [issue report](https://github.com/fluxprotocol/flux-demo/issues/new) with your suggestions for improvement, or join our discord server: [https://discordapp.com/invite/eg23nNx](https://discordapp.com/invite/eg23nNx) We love to hear from you!

 **Stay in thouch with us**